viromelab/tracespipe/README.md

 <li>sequence alignments;</li>
 <li><i>de-novo</i> assembly.</li>
 </ul>
 The compression-based prediction uses FALCON tecnhology to find the best reference genome (from a Large viral database) which has the higgest similarity value relative to the sequenced reads.
 After, the best reference is used by Bowtie2 in read alignment.
 A consensus sequence is built using Bcftools.
 Then, <i>de-novo</i> assembly (SPAdes) is used to draft scaffolds.
 The high coverage scaffolds that overlap totally or partially the consensus sequence are used to validate or augment the new genome.
-The final analysis of the assembly is supervised with the IGV, before drafting a final sequence.
+The final analysis of the assembly is supervised with the IGV, before a final sequence draft.

 This pipeline has been tested in Illumina HiSeq and NovaSeq platforms.